 There are several reasons why it can be helpful to learn some basic local language phrases when visiting a new country – especially if you only speak English (no shade, I only know the basics of Spanish as my ‘second’ language!)

 Learning some basic phrases (and not relying solely on Google translate) can be a sign of respect to the people and culture of your destination.
-By making an effort to communicate in the local language, you show that you are interested in and respectful of the place you are visiting.
+By making an effort to communicate in the local language (French, Italian – or wherever you are headed!), you show that you are interested in and respectful of the place you are visiting.
 Also, knowing some basic phrases can make your trip more enjoyable and efficient.
 You’ll be able to ask for directions, order food, and communicate your needs more effectively.

 Finally, knowing some local language phrases is also a safety measure.
 In an emergency, being able to communicate basic information such as your name and where you need help can be crucial.